Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Identification of vulnerable components and surrogate-based methods

-To accelerate computation and protect privacy, this paper proposes a vulnerability assessment method based on neural network surrogates, building on the direct method.
-The core idea is to train neural networks that can fit the mapping of boundary variables to the objective function, replacing the roles of the heat and transportation networks.
-As shown in Fig. \ref{surrogate_framework}, the proposed method involves two phases: training and embedding.
+To accelerate and decouple the identification of vulnerable components, this paper proposes a neural network-based surrogate method, as illustrated in Fig. \ref{surrogate_framework}.
+The core idea is to train neural networks that approximate the mapping from boundary variables to subsystem objective values, allowing the power system operator to use these surrogates to represent interdependencies with the heat and transportation systems.
+The proposed method involves two stages: training and embedding.